pdf-association/arlington-pdf-model/README.md

-# **PDF 2.0 Grammar (sort of)**
+# **PDF 2.0 DOM Grammar**

 We extracted all Tables from PDF 2.0 dated revision (ISO/DIS 32000-2) and represent them in series of worksheets.
-Each worksheet represents either a dictionary, array, stream, etc. and contains all necessary data to validate real world PDF files.
+Each worksheet represents either a dictionary, array, stream, etc. and contains necessary data to validate real world PDF files.

 Our main source is [PDF20Grammar.ods](PDF20Grammar.ods) which is a [LibreOffice Calc](https://www.libreoffice.org/) spreadsheet.
 There is a specific sheet **TableMap** that identifies each worksheet and then each sheet is a representation of a table in the PDF spec.
 Note that due to the very large number of worksheets, Microsoft Excel cannot be used.